mwittig/pimatic-johnny-five/README.md

 ![Logo](https://github.com/mwittig/pimatic-johnny-five/raw/master/assets/images/johnny-five-icon.png)

 Pimatic Plugin for [Johnny Five](http://johnny-five.io), a Robotics and IoT programming framework.
-Thanks to Johnny Five, you can easily integrate a wide range of sensors and actuators attached to an Arduino board or your Raspberry Pi.
-On Arduino, the universal Firmata library is used which implements a protocol for the communication with host computer.
+Thanks to Johnny Five, you can easily integrate a wide range of sensors and actuators attached to an Arduino board, a Photon board, or your Raspberry Pi.
+Generally, it is possible to use multiple boards at the same which may be local boards, i.e. the host runninging pimatic or a board attached via USB to the pimatic host, or remote boards connected via LAN, WiFi or some proxy device on the local network.

+For Arduino, the universal Firmata library is used which implements a protocol for the communication with host computer.
 Thus, there is no need to modify the Arduino sketch when new sensors or actuators are connected to your Arduino.
 Johnny Five also supports a variety of [I2C](https://en.wikipedia.org/wiki/I%C2%B2C) and [1-Wire](https://en.wikipedia.org/wiki/1-Wire) devices.

 ## Status of implementation